We can all agree that: brand safety is now more important than ever.

 All have user-generated content as part of their model.
-This means people can post freely, and sometimes anonymously, either on your advert or the content surrounding it.
+This means people can post freely, and sometimes anonymously, either on your ad or the content surrounding it.

-Inappropriate comments can be detrimental to your reputation and the effectiveness of your advert if they are not dealt with swiftly.
+Inappropriate comments can be detrimental to your reputation and the effectiveness of your ad if they are not dealt with swiftly.

 “Brand safety is a huge industry issue and is often cited as one of the top issues keeping marketers up at night.”